YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

 Creating the View Engine Addon
 ------------------------------

 The view engine addon like other addons is simply a YUI module that lives in the ``addons/view-engines`` directory.
 For the application-level view engine addons that this example is using, the view engine addon will be in ``{app_dir}/addons/view-engines``.

 Requirements
 ~~~~~~~~~~~~

 The view engine addon must have the following:

 - a ``YUI.add`` statement to register the addon.
-For example, we register the view engine addon with the
+For example, we register the view engine addon with
-  name ``addons-viewengine-ejs`` in our code example as seen below.
+  the name ``addons-viewengine-ejs`` in our code example as seen below.

    .. code-block:: javascript

       YUI.add('addons-viewengine-ejs', function(Y, NAME) {

-        // The addon name 'addons-viewengine-ejs' is registered by YUI.add
+        // The addon name 'addons-viewengine-hb' is registered by YUI.add

       }, '0.1.0', {requires: []});

 - a prototype of the object has the following two methods ``render`` and ``compiler`` as shown below.
-We will look
-  at the ``render`` and ``compile`` methods more closely in the next section.
+  We will look at the ``render`` and ``compile`` methods more closely in the next section.

    .. code-block:: javascript